fin3ss3g0d/evilgophish/README.md

 6. Custom 404 page functionality, place a `.html` file named `404.html` in `templates` folder (example has been provided)
 7. `rid=` is now `client_id=` in phishing URLs

+## Updates

+Inside `evilginx2`, `RIds` are now searched for in incoming requests and will be added to each new session/credential submission log.
+This ensures all submitted data events will be completely unique, and if you targeted the same email address in a previous campaign it will no longer log into current campaigns.

 ## Limitations

 - All events will only be submitted once into `GoPhish`
-- If you do multiple campaigns targeting the same victims without deleting `~/.evilginx/creds.json`, credentials from a previous campaign will take presedence in `GoPhish`

 ## Issues and Support